 I work in pen and ink on archival cotton board.
 I always draw standing up.
 I consult the lists, photos and notes compiled when walking, alongside digital maps, piles of books and the internet.
 Friends tell me it’s a sort of maverick obsession but the truth probably lies in incredibly comfortable shoes.

 The natural features and topography are drafted first – the mountains, coastlines and rivers that give a place its face.
 The human-made environment and culture always follows.
-Capturing a city on canvas is a tapestry of problems to solve.
+Capturing a place on canvas is a tapestry of problems to solve.
 Building layer upon layer of cultural references, personal experiences, visual puns and imagined futures.
 Listening to music, local news and deep-dive podcasts help me tune in when miles away.

 In my work, the streets, buildings, and landmarks serve as vessels for meaning – narrating the psychology and social spirit of the place.
 It’s a process that looks to art instead of words to carve out the truth of slow journalism with the scope and storytelling of literature.